 At NHA, we have more children paralyzed by anxiety than teens poisoned by addiction; most people do not realize that.
 Emotional disorders do as much damage to a child’s education as academic or learning disabilities.
 Our success is in helping students to change and grow beyond their fear every year.
 Our advantage is our two to-one ratio of student to teachers.

-Please call Kathleen Rosso-Gana, President, on her cell (215-435-0031) with any questions.
+Please call Kathleen Rosso-Gana, Founder & President, on her cell (215-435-0031) with any questions.
 Contact the Yardley Campus at 215-493-4200 or the Doylestown Campus at 215-345-9333.
-Ask for Kathy Gana or for one of our senior staff members in Yardley: Tiffany Trunell, Director of Pupil Services, Jeremy Dickerson, Dean of Students, or Dave Kennedy, Director; or in Doylestown: Casey Barut, Director of Pupil Services, Colleen Kaufmann, Dean of Students, or Chad Giaccio, Director.
+Ask for Kathy Gana or for one of our senior staff members in Yardley: Tiffany Trunell, Head of School & Senior Director of Pupil Services, Jeremy Dickerson, Dean of Students, or Dave Kennedy, Senior Director of NHA; or in Doylestown: Casey Barut, Director of the Doylestown Campus and Director of Pupil Services, or Colleen Kaufmann, Dean of Students.

 Best wishes from Team NHA!
 Thank you for your interest in New Hope Academy!

 NEW HOPE ACADEMY The New Hope Model ™

 • The Goal – is to guide students to learn, grow, and focus on their future, whether preparing for a trade or focusing on college.
 We are successful because of our philosophy of head and heart before the brain.
 We reach them, teach them, and then work them hard.
 Students are told that we will meet them where they are, but we won’t keep them where they are.
 We raise the bar at the right time and teach them strategies and workplace ethics to help them to clear the bar.